 The information presented is necessarily extensive, and there is some overlap between categories.
 Plan on spending enough time needed to fully absorb the answers, especially in the categories related to graduate school.
 You will also find four undergraduate scenarios, taken from actual situations presented to NAPA mentors.

 The topics and responses provided in the seven categories below derive mainly from the queries most frequently received from those using NAPA’s Mentor Match program.
 We share them here in hopes that you will find them useful.
-If you believe you would benefit from a long-term, personal correspondence with a NAPA mentor, go to the Mentor Match form after completing the relevant FAQ section.
+If you believe you would benefit from a long-term, personal correspondence with a NAPA mentor, go to the Mentor Match form tab in the Mentor Program page after completing the relevant FAQ section.
 A NAPA Mentor can work with you going forward to address your specific issues and needs.

 The FAQs may be followed sequentially through the navigation links provided at the bottom of each page.
 Or, you may choose to follow just those questions that meet your immediate need.
 You will find a link back to this page centered below all the other links on each page.

 At the bottom of each page, you may pose follow-up questions for the content posted on that page.
 These questions may lead to discussion threads that assist others, so do not hesitate to post you queries!

 When exploring options for coursework, majors, and careers, it is prudent to consult as many sources of advice as you can.
 This applies to all mentoring, information, and counsel you may obtain, including what you find elsewhere on this site.
 Any resource has blind spots, implicit biases, and other limitations that arbitrarily narrow what is advised.
 Consult widely, sort through what you hear, and choose what seems best for you.